ryjen/ryjen.github.io/content/resume/index.md

 <h4>Result</h4>
 <p>
 Improved main product stability with progress on two research projects.
 Successfully met all probation work.
  Improved some of my work habits like planning, documenting and communicating.
 Participated in a build-your-own-quake on a raspberry pi tournament.
+Decided not to stay after probation.
 </p>
 <h5>Keywords</h5>
 <blockquote class="keywords">